MHResearchNetwork/Diagnosis-Codes/readme.md

 * Schizophrenia Spectrum Disorder
 * Other Psychosis
 * Substance Abuse Disorder

-  \* *a more complete dementia list including diagnoses outside of the F chapter, is also available in the expanded dementia package (note not updated since commit date).*

 2. The following classes were added later on the advice of one or more investigators:
 * Conduct/Disruptive Disorder